 Koolen De Vries syndrome is not degenerative.
 There is not enough hindsight today to deduce a life expectancy.
-But there is no reason to think that life expectancy is reduced.
-There are people born in the 70s diagnosed around the world.
+But there is no reason to believe that life expectancy is reduced.
+The oldest person diagnosed to date was born in 1965 in Spain.
 As a reminder, the diagnosis has only been possible since 2006, and older people are certainly undiagnosed.

 Can we cure this syndrome?

-There is no treatment today to cure this syndrome.
+There is currently no treatment to cure this syndrome.
 However, some associated symptoms can be treated.

 Physically, what will my child look like?

-Your child will not be like you or your brothers and sisters except in expressions, attitudes, postures.
-Its facies will show some minor dysmorphic elements such as a bulging forehead, hypertelorism (eyes apart), the tip of the broad nose, the thin upper lip, the ears implanted a little low.
-It will certainly be of fine structure, of slim silhouette and therefore of light weight.
-It may not be very large compared to the sizes seen in children today.
-He is likely to have blue eyes and blonde hair.
+Your child will not look like you, neither you, nor his brothers and sisters except in the expressions, the attitudes, the postures.
+His face will show some minor dysmorphic elements such as a rounded forehead, hypertelorism (eyes wide apart), the tip of the nose wide, the upper lip thin, the ears set a little low.
+He will certainly be of fine frame, slim figure and therefore featherweight.
+It may not be very tall compared to the sizes spotted in children today.
+He is most likely to have blue eyes and blond hair.

 On the other hand, he will look a lot like the other Koolen de Vries children, some give the impression of being twins or even cloned.

 How many people affected in France?
 In the world ?